hackingprincesa/Active-Directory-Lab/README.md

    - Log in with recently created password
       - Select "No" when asked "Do you want to allow your PC to be discoverable by oth PCs and devices on this network?"

 ***6. Install Ubuntu Server***
     - Download <a href="https://ubuntu.com/server">Ubuntu Server</a>
+    - Once downloaded, go to VirtualBox and select "New" to create a new VM
-       - This Ubuntu Server will be used as our Splunk Server
+       - Name: choose a name for VM (I named it Splunk since we will be using this as our Splunk Server)
-    - Create a new VM in VirtualBox with the ISO and follow the installation prompts.
+       - Folder: select where you want VM to live
+       - ISO Image: select ISO image that you just downloaded
+       - Check "Skip Unattended Installation" to install OS manually
+   - Configure VM specifications (this can vary depending on your computer's specifications):
+       - Select 8000 MB RAM for base memory, 2 CPU for processors, 100 GB for virtual hard disk
+          - Splunk will require more specs as it will be ingesting data and we'll be running searches on it
+       - Finish
+    - Start the VM
+       - Select "Try or Install Ubuntu Server"
+       - Follow installation prompts; leave as default
+       - Fill out "Profile Setup" form, which is where you will choose your credentials
-    - Once installed, reboot.
+    - Once installed, select "Reboot Now"
+    - Click "Enter" when "Failed unmounting" error pops up
+    - Once rebooted, logon with recently created credentials
-    - Once rebooted, run sudo apt-get update && sudo apt-get upgrade -y
+    - run sudo apt-get update && sudo apt-get upgrade -y
     - Once completed, hit "Enter"

 Refer to the screenshot below, you should now have Oracle VM VirtualBox Manager installed, along with four VMs running Windows 10, Kali Linux, Windows Server, and Splunk Server."